Beauty therapists provide treatments such as facials, massage, laser hair removal, waxing and pedicures.

-- completing the Gateway programme for hair and beauty
+- complete the Gateway programme for hair and beauty

 - study at a beauty school

 - get work experience at beauty salons and other customer service roles (paid or voluntary).

 Once you have some experience you can approach salons directly to ask about an apprenticeship.

 Types of employers varied